 Melissa Dennehy 2nd Dan – Kinder Judo, Kata & Technical Grading

 I started the sport later than most at age 23.
 Shortly after, I moved to the UK and Ireland for 4 years where judo served as my community and social hub.
 I trained at several competition focused clubs, which in turn had me competing regularly at local and international tournaments.

 Due to health reasons, I took a 7-year break from the sport and started back after seeing the joy on the face of my 3-year-old at her first judo class.
 I started helping in the kids’ class, then gradually began training with the adults.
 A few months later I competed at the state titles and won gold, then went on to the nationals in following years medalling in both shiai and kata.

 I’m an accredited IJF coach instructor.
-I sit on the National Veterans and the Risk and Audit Committee of Judo Australia.
+I sit on the National Veterans Committee of Judo Australia and have previously served on the Risk and Audit plus Governance committees.
 I’m also the secretary of UWA Judo, and I coach the kindy and kata classes in addition to running the state veterans Dojo Dinosaurs training sessions.
 I love coaching the kids, tapping into their interests and energy to get them to be the superhero that is inside us all.
 Watching people learn and progress, from young to old, old to older, geriatric to Jurassic is especially rewarding.